mojaloop/mojaloop/contribute/Documentation-Style-Guide.md

 In cases of grammatical parallelism, parallel construction always trumps this rule.
 For instance: Mr. Johnson has two children, 5-year-old Kyle and 13-year-old Frances.

 Never begin a sentence with a numeral.
-Either spell the number out or revise the sentence so it doesn’t begin with a number.
+Either spell the number out or revise the sentence so it doesn't begin with a number.

 ### Percentages
 When using percentages, write out percent (don't use %).
-Use numerals instead of writing numbers out, even if they’re less than 10.
+Use numerals instead of writing numbers out, even if they're less than 10.

 Example: _This program accounts for 6 percent of our grantmaking._